madnuttah/unbound-docker/doc/DETAILS.md

 ### Updating the Image

 **Even I use it for less important services myself, I don't recommend using solutions like [watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
-Imagine your internet doesn't work anymore due to an update of the image not working as expected.
-Please always test before rolling out an update even I do my best not to break something.
-Don't blame me, you have been warned.**
+Imagine your network went down due to an update of the image not working as expected.
+Please always test before rolling out an update even I do my best not to break something.**

+**Don't blame me, you have been warned.**

-**Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action.**
+**Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.**

 If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate the image by executing `docker-compose up -d`.